A2 Hosting vs SiteGround: which shared hosting provider is better?

 Without any further ado, let’s see which of the providers would do a better job hosting your sites.

-A2 Hosting vs SiteGround: a quick comparison
+A2 Hosting vs SiteGround: general info

 A2 Hosting is a pretty standard web hosting provider that uses cPanel, but its Turbo servers plans are the main attraction for speed optimization they offer.
 Meanwhile, SiteGround’s all focus is on WordPress and in-house tools to make it better – more secure, and speedier.